Sandwich-God/Blink/README.md

 # blink
  A set of eyes looking at you at that will blink.
-WIll follow your cursor
+They will follow your cursor.

 https://sandwich-god.github.io/blink/